 Saint Paul's institutional structure gives the City the opportunity to partner with many organizations.
-In 2018, the City's Planning and Economic Development (PED) department will again work with other City departments, as well as other levels of government (Federal, State, and County), non-profit organizations, and private sector developers to plan and implement housing, economic development, and community development activities.
+In 2018, the City's Planning and Economic Development (PED) department will again work with other City of partners, as well as other levels of government (Federal, State, and County), non-profit of ganizations, and private sector developers to plan and implement housing, economic device opment, and community development activities.

-Saint Paul will continue its partnership with the Saint Paul Port Authority and Greater MSP for business recruitment and expansion that will benefit Saint Paul residents and neighborhoods.
-The City recently participated with the City Accelerator Infrastructure Finance Cohort - a special initiative of Living Cities, a national foundation with a focus on municipal best practices.
-The City Accelerator Initiative is designed to help cities build capacity to develop cross-departmental, partnership-based solutions to infrastructure funding challenges.
+Saint Paul will continue part arshir with the Saint Paul Port Authority and Greater MSP for business recruitment and expansion at will a nefit Saint Paul residents and neighborhoods.
+The City recently participated with the City Acceptator Infrastructure Finance Cohort - a special initiative of Living Cities, a national four latter with a focus on municipal best practices.
+The City Accelerator Initiative is designed to hap cities build capacity to develop cross-departmental, partnership-based solutions to infrastructure furthing reallenges.

-Furthermore, as part of the Ramsey County CoC Governing Board, the, City, County, community agencies, and faith-based organizations, such as Catholic Charities and the YWCA Saint Paul are very involved with planning and implementing homelessness initiatives.
-At the same time, Saint Paul Foundation is sponsoring a multi-partner task force to address homelessness issues.
+Furthermore, as part of the Ramsey County CoC verning and, the, City, County, community agencies, and faith-based organizations, such as Catho Chairies and the YWCA Saint Paul are very involved with planning and implementing home. seness initiatives.
+At the same time, Saint Paul Foundation is sponsoring a multi-partner ask forc to add. ss homelessness issues.

-The City and its regional partners are also working together to develop responsive strategies to affirmatively further fair housing with the Twin Cities metro area.
-Further, there is sustained focus across Mayoral administrations and addressing racial inequities.
+The City and its regional partners are also working together to develop reconsive strategies to affirmatively further fair housing with the Twin Cities metro area.
+For there is sustained focus across Mayoral administrations and addressing racial inequities